-It began life as a simple Firefox browser extension, but Mozilla VPN is now a full standalone VPN product which secures all your internet traffic on Windows, Mac, Android, iOS and Linux.
+Mozilla VPN began life as a simple Firefox browser extension but its now a full standalone service that can shield all your internet traffic on Windows, Mac, Android, iOS, and Linux.

 - Want to try Mozilla VPN?
 Check out the website here

 Mozilla VPN is powered by Mullvad's speedy and secure network.
-Some companies keep quiet about the fact that they're reselling someone else's service, but Mozilla is very open.
-Click the 'see our full list of servers' link on the Mozilla VPN website, for instance, and it takes you to the server list on Mullvad's site (opens in new tab).
+Some companies keep quiet about the fact that they're reselling someone else's service, not Mozilla.
+Click the 'see our full list of servers' link on the Mozilla VPN website, for instance, and it takes you to the server list on Mullvad's site.

 Other highlights include IPv6 support, and the ability to choose an ad or tracker-blocking DNS server, or to use your preferred DNS.

 Firefox users get an unusual bonus in support for Multi-Account Containers.
-You’re able to have separate browser tabs, each connected to a separate VPN location, or even not connected to the VPN at all.
-Instead of forever connecting, changing location or disconnecting, you just switch to whatever tab you need.
-(This Mozilla blog post (opens in new tab) has more details.)
+Each Firefox tab can be connected to a separate VPN location, so instead of forever connecting, changing location, and disconnecting, you can just switch to whatever tab you need.
+This Mozilla blog post has more details.

 There are still weaknesses.
-Mozilla VPN only supports the WireGuard protocol, for instance, so if that won’t connect on your network, you’re out of luck.
+Mozilla VPN only supports the WireGuard protocol, so if that won't connect on your network, you're out of luck.
 There's no support for manually setting up the service on routers or anything else.
-And you still can't set up the apps to automatically connect when you access public Wi-Fi, either.
+Additionally, you still can't set up the apps to automatically connect when you access public Wi-Fi, either.

 There's no live chat support, but Mozilla does have a decent number of support articles.
 You can also send questions to the support team from the website if you're in serious trouble.